bigbridge-nl/product-import/README.md

 ## Mutation mode

 The library only supports the insert/update mode.
-It does not remove or replace items.
+It does not remove attributes or replace products.

 ## Example Code